Do you grow your own food?

 Can I live with you?

 Although we aren't actively looking for new residents, there is always space here for people who are sincerely interested in our lifestyle.
 Usually, the first step is for people to get to know us and our community– by coming to parties and groovies at our house; by attending Mark Groups; and by taking Morehouse courses.
-The reason that our lives are so good and that our group has thrived since 1968, is that our lifestyle is based on the More philosophy.
-There are courses that explain the More philosophy and summarize the results of our more than 45 years of research into many aspects of group living.
-The courses are really the most effective way to find out what we're up to.
+The reason that our lives are so good and that our group has thrived since 1968, is that our lifestyle is based on the More Philosophy.
+There are courses that explain the More Philosophy and summarize the results of our more than 50 years of research into many aspects of group living.
+The courses are the most effective way to find out what we're up to.
 We strongly recommend the Basic Sensuality course.
 After you have spent some time getting to know us, and you've already done Basic Sensuality, the next step would be to do Evaluacy: An Oakland Morehouse Guided Tour.
 This is a two-week residential course during which you explore in depth how we live.
 You will learn about us, and we will learn about you.